Turn A Gundam: Relationship with other Gundam series

 Later sources would greatly increase the time frame between the two.
 The official English Gundam.info Archives website, created by Sunrise, describes Correct Century as, "similar to early 20th Century America, but is actually set tens of thousands of years in the distant future and incorporates every Universal Century and Another Gundam timeline that ever existed."
 The manual for the Master Grade Turn X gunpla, released in June 2014, would further attempt to expand what is covered by the Dark History as the original Mobile Suit Gundam marking the beginning of humanity's space age, and Turn A as the final result, with all other Gundam series, including those that were produced prior to Turn A: G Gundam, Gundam Wing, and Gundam X, and those produced after: Gundam SEED, Gundam 00, and Gundam AGE, taking place in the tens of thousands of years in between the two shows.
-However, due to the Irreconcilable setting conflicts caused by attempting to include more series into a unified backstory than was originally included at the time of Turn A's make, the idea of setting alternate timeline Gundam Series—Especially ones produced after Turn A was—in the same universe as Turn A itself has come to be a concept that is largely dismissed and disregarded due to the needless complications and retcons that then engenders to material that was never intended to originally be part of such.